blank.gifUnion Jack Flagblank.gifSt. George Cross flag blank.gifThe emblem for the county of Essex History Forum | Site Map

 The Heighway public house in Basildon town centre opened.
 The public house, built in the newly completed Block S project at High Pavement, was one of a number of new social amenities to open within this development.
 In 1983 it became the New Yorker, later becoming the Roof Garden before another change of name in 2010 to The Edge.

 Langdon Hills former Army Defence Camp site put up for sale.
 The Old Church Hill camp was established around the early 1940s during the Second World War and had been headquarters for many regiments including the 7th Army Group Royal Artillery (A.A.).
 Although the last regiments appear to have moved out by the late 1960s the camp in June 1970 still had a caretaker, this being Mr. Michael Rock of Whitmore Way, Basildon.
 The camp appears to have become unoccupied from c. /10/1971 and though most of the barracks had been removed the remaining ones had provided a temporary home for a passing vagrant.
 By April 1973, with just a few surviving concrete structures, the parade area and main roadways left, the proposed disposal of the site was undertaken by the Property Services Agency.
-The former camp site was later acquired and is now known as Bentley Farm.
+The former camp site was later acquired by a private buyer and is now known as Bentley Farm.

 Basildon Development Corporation authorise the creation of a temporary site for traveller families at Terminus Drive, Pitsea.
 The site, with around 40 pitches and a joint collaboration with the district council, was created on land adjacent to the new A13 flyover next to the direct London-Shoeburyness railway line.
 Its aim was to reduce the number of small traveller encampments around the district until a permanent site or sites could be made available.